Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day  0 - Complete course details/README.md

 We will learn how VM Scale Sets help with high availability and auto-scaling for virtual machines.

-Day-12: Basic Concepts of Azure Load Balancer
+Day-12: Basic Concepts of Azure Load Balancer & Application Gateway

 We will understand Azure Load Balancer concepts and its different types.

-Day-13: Azure Load Balancer
+Day-13: Azure Load Balancer Demo

 We will understand Azure Load Balancer and perform a real-time traffic distribution demo.

-Day-14: Application Gateway (Layer-7 Load Balancer)
+Day-14: Application Gateway (Layer-7 Load Balancer) Demo

 We will explore Azure Application Gateway, including HTTP/HTTPS traffic routing, SSL termination, and WAF basics.